mvlchallenge/mvl_toolkit/readme.md

 For public queries, discussion, and free access tutorials please join us in our [Slack workspace](https://join.slack.com/t/mvl-challenge/shared_invite/zt-1m95ef0hy-ViG7fSeTt1EqiosRlZoDvQ).

-## Usage
+## What can you do with this toolkit?

 This implementation offers the following capabilities to support the mvl-challenge:

 - Download the training, testing and pilot datasets used in this challenge.
-- Load and register the data as an instance `<Layout class>`, that simplifies camera and layout projection.
+- Load and register the data as an instance of `<Layout class>`, which simplifies camera and layout projection for you.
 - Load and retrive multiple `<Layout class>` instances associated to a query room.
 - Provide examples of how to evaluate a layout estimation using `<Layout class>` instances.
 - Provide methods to save, zip and submit layout estimates to EvalAI.

 ## Installation